-No more than a total of three (3) credits can be counted from any 400 (Independent Study) and MBA 498 (Internship) courses.
+No more than a total of three (3) credits can be counted from any 400 (Independent Study) and 498 (Internship) courses.
 Exceptions must be approved by the Associate Dean.
-Credit will not be given for course numbers below 400 (no 300-level graduate course will be counted in an MBA Plan of Study).
+Credit will not be given for course numbers below 400 (no 300-level graduate course will be counted in a Traditional or Corporate MBA Plan of Study).
 All core and elective courses must be completed within six years from the time of taking the first core course.